sehansen/ramblings/Readme.md

 ## Space Noises

 Toying a bit around with wavefile generation in Python.
 Will output two (ugly) tones, a chirp and a glitchy shepard tone.

+## World of Warships Ships

+How much XP do I need to get to unlock the next unlockable ships in World of Warships, a game I play a little bit twice a year.